 The roots of leaves of the comfrey plant contain chemical substances called allantoin and rosmarinic acid.
 Allantoin boosts the growth of new skin cells, while rosmarinic acid helps relieve pain and inflammation.
-Extracts are made from the roots and leaves and are then turned into ointments, creams, or salves.
-These solutions typically have from 5-20 percent of comfrey in them.
+Extracts are still made from the roots and leaves and turned into ointments, creams, or salves.
+These solutions typically have a comfrey content of 5 to 20 percent.